When Should You Take the MCAT? The Ideal Timeline

 Since the MCAT is so important, you’ll want to be adequately prepared for the MCAT each time you take it.
 Therefore, here are some considerations for when not to take the exam:

-What’s the absolute latest date I can take the MCAT without delaying my medical school application?
+What’s the latest date I can take the MCAT without delaying my medical school application?

 Be aware that AACOMAS (the DO medical school application) and TMDSAS (the Texas medical school application) have slightly earlier timelines: AACOMAS starts transmitting applications to med schools on June 15th, and TMDSAS begins on June 1st.
-So, if you’re also submitting applications within these systems, you’ll most likely want to take the MCAT by mid-May or the end of April, at the very latest.
+So, if you’re also submitting applications within these systems, the latest date you’ll want to take the MCAT is by mid-May or the end of April.

 Of course, most medical schools don’t really review your application until you submit their secondary application.
-Therefore, the real answer to this question is: The absolute latest date you can take the MCAT is whichever test date has a score release date closest to your secondary application submission.
+Therefore, the real answer to this question is: The latest date to take the MCAT is whichever test date has a score release date closest to your secondary application submission.

 Nevertheless, we still don’t recommend that you consider MCAT test dates later than May of your application year for the reasons discussed above.